 The University of Houston begins awarding the first for April for the fall and spring semesters to accepted students with a complete financial aid file.
 Summer financial aid is processed separately.

 Dean's Scholarship: Each law student is considered for a scholarship upon acceptance to the UHLC.
 The amounts awarded will vary.
 These scholarships are generally renewable, based on academic performance.

 The Office of Admissions offers a number of Dean's Scholarships to each entering class.
 These merit scholarships vary in number and amount and are renewable for the following two years for full-time students (or the following three years for part-time students), provided that requisite grades are maintained.
 Each accepted applicant is automatically considered for a Dean's Scholarship and no separate application is required.
 If you are an out of state resident and receive a Dean's Scholarship, you will receive an in-state tuition waiver.

 **Scholarship criteria are subject to change.

-Alternative/Private Loan: Available to students with a COE that exceeds the student's award.
+Alternative/Private Loan: Available to students with a COA that exceeds the student's award.
 Private loans are credit based and a creditworthy cosigner may be required.
 Private loans may have different fees at disbursement and at repayment.
 Each lender will offer a slightly different program and usually several repayment options, so consider your options carefully.

-Bar Loans: Available to law students who are in their final year of study and need resources to finance expenses associated with studying for the Bar examination.
+Bar Loans: Credit based private loans available to law students who are in their final year of study and need resources to finance expenses associated with studying for the Bar examination.
 Processing fees may be deducted at disbursement and a supplemental guarantee fee may be charged at repayment.
 Disbursement(s) is (are) made payable to the graduate at their requested mailing address.
 If the lender requires certification of the anticipated graduation date, be sure to notify Laura Neal.

 **Loan amounts, interest rates, processing fees and grace periods are all subject to change.
 You should review the terms and conditions of each promissory note.